 According to ACSM, cold therapy reduces sternal pain by restricting blood flow to capillaries and decreasing the frequency of nerve conduction.
-Similarly, the application of heat results in increases in blood, oxygen and nutrient flow to the sternum and surrounding muscles, and can speed recovery to damaged skeletal or muscular tissue.
+Similarly, the application of heat results in increases in blood, oxygen and nutrient flow to the sternum and surrounding pectoral muscles, and can speed recovery to damaged skeletal or muscular tissue.

 Rest and Recuperation

 Individuals who have been diagnosed with one of these conditions will likely be encouraged to avoid activity that places strain on the sternum until recovery is complete.
 In fact, swimming, competitive team sports, and racquet sports such as tennis, squash, and racquetball are all prohibited for individuals who experience sternal pain as the result of costochondritis, surgery or joint damage.

-According to the University of Bristol, ibuprofen is effective when it comes to reducing inflammation and may ease sternal pain during stretching.
-Take no more than 2400 mg of ibuprofen for optimal results when it comes to the easing musculoskeletal pain, recommends ACSM.
+According to the University of Bristol, ibuprofen is effective when it comes to reducing inflammation and may ease breastbone area pain during stretching.
+Take no more than 2400 mg of ibuprofen for optimal results when it comes to easing musculoskeletal pain, recommends ACSM.

 Seek Medical Assistance

 Be honest with all medical staff to ensure complete and timely care for sternal pain that occurs while stretching.
-In some cases, this may be an indicator of a more serious condition, such as a sternal fracture or cardiac event.
+In some cases, this may be an indicator of a more serious condition, such as a sternal fracture or cardiac event, like a heart attack.

 Kathryn Vera holds a master's degree in exercise physiology, as well as licensure as a Registered Dietitian.
 Currently, she works as a Clinical Exercise Physiologist in Cardiac Rehabilitation, where she provides care to patients living with chronic heart disease.